nodejs/modules/GOALS.md

 # Non-Goals

 1. Use `.js` file extension for both CJS and ESM without a disambiguation mechanism
+    * e.g. `require` falling back to CJS when it is unsure about the format of a resolved path
 2. Interoperability of Module formats with environments that do not support Module formats that Node seeks to support
 3. Forwards compatibility support for the transition of existing packages from CJS to ESM
     1. loading unknown file formats and `.js` as CJS